mikaello/eventor-graphql-api/README.md

 You need the Vercel CLI, check out how to install at https://vercel.com/cli.

-You can then start the API by running `vencel dev` in your terminal, and access localhost at `http://localhost:3000/api/graphql`.
+You can then start the API by running `vercel dev` in your terminal, and access localhost at `http://localhost:3000/api/graphql`.